 Wedding season in Goa

-If you’re planning on getting married in Goa by the beautiful beaches, one of the first questions you’d probably find yourself asking is when?
+If you’re planning on getting married in Goa by its beautiful beaches, one of the first questions you’d probably find yourself asking is when?
 As always, there’s a short and long answer.
-The short one is anytime of the year; the long one would depend on a few factors and what you really have in mind for your wedding.
+The short one is anytime of the year; the long one would depend on a few factors and what you really have in mind for your big day.

-In general, Goa witnesses weddings of diverse cultures and religions, each preferring a specific time of the year.
-Within the catholic and Christian community, the Lenten season which begins around February or March and lasts 40 days, up to April of May, sees a sizeable decline in wedding activities.
+In general, Goa witnesses couples tying the knot from diverse cultures and religions, each preferring a specific time of the year.
+Within the catholic and Christian community, the Lenten season which begins around February or March and lasts 40 days, up to April of May, sees a sizeable decline in the number of couples getting married.
 Immediately after Easter Sunday however, the festivities begin again in full swing.
 Other religious communities are most often seen celebrating all year round.
 The monsoon season dampens the traditional festive spirit a little, however those couples who want to have a monsoon bash look forward to the months from June to September.

-So let’s take a look at few of the factors that may influence your decision on when to have your wedding.
+So let’s take a look at few of the factors that may influence your decision on when to have your big celebration in Goa.